-Glossary · Cloudflare for Teams documentation
+Glossary

 Your team domain is a unique subdomain assigned to your Cloudflare account; for example,

 <your-team-name>.cloudflareaccess.com.
-Setting up a team domain is an essential step in your Teams configuration.
-This is where your users will find the apps you've secured behind Teams — displayed in the App Launcher — and will be able to make login requests to them.
+Setting up a team domain is an essential step in your Cloudflare Zero Trust configuration.
+This is where your users will find the apps you’ve secured behind Cloudflare Zero Trust — displayed in the App Launcher — and will be able to make login requests to them.

 team name

-The customizable portion of your team domain.
-You can change this name at any time in the Teams dashboard, under the Authentication tab.
+The customizable portion of your team domain .
+You can change this name at any time in the Cloudflare Zero Trust dashboard, under Settings > General.
+However, changing your team name may disrupt integrations with identity providers and other applications.
+If you change the team name, you may need to update these configurations to reflect your new team name.

 |team domain